ryanto/next-s3-upload/README.md

 In order to take advantage of [next/image](https://nextjs.org/docs/api-reference/next/image) we'll need to know the image's height and width.
 For images uploaded by users it's best to capture these dimensions during the upload process.

-This package ships with a helper that lets you get the height and width from image files.
+This package ships with a `getImageData` helper that lets you get the height and width from image files.
 Here's an example of its usage.

 ```jsx
 import { useState } from 'react';